Titandxp/book-tracker/README.md

-# 📚 Book Tracker — Fullstack Interview Challenge
+# 📚 Book Tracker

-Welcome to your second interview at <company>!
+Welcome to your second interview at Titan!

 In this challenge, you'll work with a small fullstack Book Tracker app using **React** on the frontend and **Node.js (Express)** on the backend.